Shag Rock Surf Break

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-Shag Rock sea temperatures peak in the range 19 to 22°C (66 to 72°F) on around the 8th of February and are at their coldest on about the 19th of August, in the range 13 to 15°C (55 to 59°F).
-Shag Rock sea temperatures are warmest in early to mid February.
+Shag Rock sea water temperatures peak in the range 19 to 22°C (66 to 72°F) on around the 8th of February and are at their coldest on about the 20th of August, in the range 13 to 15°C (55 to 59°F).
+Shag Rock sea water temperatures are highest in early to mid February.
 Surfers should use a 2mm long sleeve shorty or a 3/2mm spring wetsuit if the wind is up.
-The coldest sea temperatures at Shag Rock in the third week of August are ideally suited to a 4/3mm wetsuit + 3mm boots, although a 5/3mm wetsuit may be preferable for longer sessions and cold windy days.
+The coldest sea water temperatures at Shag Rock in mid to late August are ideally suited to a 4/3mm wetsuit + 3mm boots, although a 5/3mm wetsuit may be preferable for longer sessions and cold windy days.

 Actual sea surface water temperatures close to shore at Shag Rock can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at Shag Rock.
 Refer to our detailed weather forecasts for this information.